CMIP6 Multi-Model Mean Context

 Summary high

-This figure evaluates the seasonal climatology of Northern and Southern Hemisphere sea ice area for three high-resolution models against OSI-SAF observations and the CMIP6 multi-model mean.
-The IFS-based models generally exhibit severe positive biases (excessive ice) in both hemispheres, whereas ICON-ESM-ER shows an amplified seasonal cycle with excessive summer melt in the Northern Hemisphere.
+This diagnostic compares the seasonal cycle of Northern and Southern Hemisphere sea ice area from three high-resolution EERIE models against OSI-SAF observations and the CMIP6 multi-model mean.
+The models exhibit drastic biases: IFS configurations show massive overestimations of sea ice area, while ICON-ESM-ER tends to exaggerate seasonal amplitude in the North and underestimate area in the South.

 Key Findings

-• IFS-NEMO-ER and IFS-FESOM2-SR exhibit a massive, year-round positive bias in Northern Hemisphere sea ice area, overestimating the winter maximum by ~6 million km² (+43%) and the summer minimum by ~6 million km² (>100%) compared to observations.
+• IFS-NEMO-ER and IFS-FESOM2-SR exhibit a severe, systematic positive bias in the Northern Hemisphere (NH), overestimating sea ice area by ~6 million km² year-round; their summer minimum (~11 million km²) is more than double the observed value (~5 million km²).

 Spatial Patterns